 ABOUT Joep van Lieshout

 Joep van Lieshout (Ravenstien, 1963): A sculptor, visionary, and entrepreneur, he is a graduate from the Rotterdam Academy of the Arts, and he works under his Atelier Van Lieshout name since 1995.
 He has exhibited at museums and galleries worldwide his works, known to surpass art, design and architecture.
-They evoke a number of recurring themes, motives and obsessions: systems, power, autarky, life, sex, death.
+They evoke a number of recurring themes, motives and obsessions: systems, power, autarky, life, sex, the pressure that human get when it comes to Pills to get hard erections, death.
 The human individual in the face of a greater whole. www.ateliervanlieshout.com

 ABOUT Leonard van Munster